Skip to content

 Spotted lanternflies feed with a needle‑like mouthpart that pierces a plant’s phloem.
 They don’t actively suck sap; although they possess a pump mechanism, phloem feeders rely primarily on the plant’s own positive vascular pressure to push sap into the insect.
 Because phloem sap is sugar‑rich but nutrient‑poor, SLF must process huge volumes of it—producing correspondingly large amounts of sugary waste called honeydew.
 That honeydew is trouble.
 It creates a perfect substrate for sooty mold, which coats leaves and bark and interferes with photosynthesis.
 The sugary deposits also attract other insects, especially wasps, turning an infested tree into a sticky, buzzing mess.

 Mating can last for several hours, with the male and female joined end‑to‑end while sperm is transferred.
+Females can mate with multiple males.
 Although females feed on the trunk of a tree, they generally head upward to lay egg masses and research reveals that 80-90% of egg masses are found at 10 feet or higher – often on the underside of branches.
 After mating, the female searches for a place to lay her eggs—and she is not selective.
 Each female produces one to two egg masses, each containing 30 to 50 eggs.
 She coats the mass with a specialized waxy secretion that hardens into a gray, mud‑like smear, protecting the eggs through winter, but they are still vulnerable to extreme cold.
 Studies show increasing mortality below about 10°F, with near‑total die‑off when temperatures reach –13 to –15°F for extended periods.
 This coating also works brilliantly to camouflage them.
 The small red dot at the tip of the female’s abdomen is the end of her ovipositor, the egg‑laying organ, which remains slightly visible even when retracted.

 The early nymphal instars – an instar is a growth stage between molts in insects and other arthropods — are inconspicuous until the bright red fourth instar.
 Nymphs feed on a wider range of plants than adults and prefer tender new growth, leaves, and stems.
 Adults shift to woody plants and often congregate on trees with high sugar content.